As one of the highest rated school districts in the entire state, Barrington 220 inspires all learners to achieve excellence.

-- Improve Safety and Security at our Schools
+- Improve Safety & Security at our Schools

-- Maintain Community’s Investment in our School Buildings
+- Protect the Community’s Investment in our Buildings